gruberb/hoymiles-rs/README.md

   -h, --help        Print help
 ```

+We first need to get the token from HoyMiles.

 ```bash
 ❯ ./target/release/hoymiles-rs login --user-name USERNAME --password PASSWORD Set HOYMILES_TOKEN env variable successfully.
 ```

+This will overwrite the `HOYMILES_TOKEN` value in your `.env` file.
+Afterwards, we can start reading data from a specific installation for a specific day.

 ```bash
 ❯ ./target/release/hoymiles-rs power --ssid 123456789 --date 2024-01-01